rameezw/rameezw.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I’m a Ph.D. candidate in Computer Science at the University of Colorado Boulder, advised by Prof. [Sriram Sankaranarayan](https://home.cs.colorado.edu/~srirams/).
-My research sits at the intersection of control theory, formal methods, and autonomous systems, with a focus on designing tools that make safety guarantees for robots and cyber-physical systems explicit, auditable, and trustworthy.
-Broadly, I’m interested in how we can move beyond impressive demos toward systems that come with clear explanations of why they are safe.
+My research brings together control theory, formal methods, and autonomous systems, with the goal of making safety guarantees for robots and cyber-physical systems clear, explainable, and trustworthy.

-Before returning to graduate school, I spent several years teaching engineering courses, primarily in avionics and control, and working closely with students in lab-intensive, hands-on settings.
-That experience continues to shape how I think about both research and teaching.
-I care deeply about connecting theory to real systems, and about helping students build intuition, confidence, and practical skill alongside mathematical rigor.
+Before returning to graduate school, I spent several years teaching engineering courses in avionics and control, working closely with students in hands-on, lab-based settings.
+I care deeply about connecting abstract ideas to real systems and helping students build confidence alongside technical rigor.

+When I’m not thinking about research or teaching, I spend time with my family in the beautiful city of [Boulder](https://www.bouldercoloradousa.com/) and enjoy getting out on the tennis court whenever I can.